 4. Choose, test, adjust, and repeat.

 Like most marketing strategies, you can’t just set up a niche marketing campaign and assume it will achieve the desired results.
 You must test your initial idea, review the results, and continue to adjust accordingly.

 You may find that your first idea for niche marketing didn’t work, but that a simple tweak could hit a sweet spot that draws in audiences and leads to lifelong customers.
 Perhaps a full boutique shop for yoga enthusiasts didn’t catch attention, but you noticed more than half of the shoppers had bought artwork.
 You may then want to test and see if the artwork for yogis is an idea worth exploring.

 Target and Reach Your Niche Market

-If you haven’t engaged in niche marketing, it might be time to explore this tactic as a means to connect with a smaller, but more loyal subset of customers.
-Use the tips and examples in this post, to help you develop a strategy for identifying an underserved and valuable customer segment you can focus on.
+If you haven’t engaged in niche marketing, it might be time to explore this tactic to connect with a smaller but more loyal subset of customers.
+Use the tips and examples in this post to help you develop a strategy for identifying an underserved and valuable customer segment you can focus on.